bewuethr/slack-analyzer/docs/corrections.md

   the start dates of employees before that would be wrong
 - The first or last message or way off the real date of joining/leaving the company
+- The fallback value of "current time" for users without a first/last message might be incorrect
 - A guest was accidentally added as a full user, but never actually worked at the company
 - A contractor becomes a full-time employee, but has multiple Slack users